piemar/mongodb-fle-queryable-aws-azure-gcp/README.md

 __Envelope encryption__ is the practice of encrypting plain text data with a data encryption key (DEK) and then encrypting the data key using the customer master key.
 # Example Application
-* A Python application that usses AWS KMS with MongoDB Driver
+* A Python application that usses AWS KMS or Azure KeyVault with MongoDB Driver
 * Application inserts a document with where some fields are CSFLE and Queryable Encryption enabled.

 # Update MongoDB connection settings and Cloud provider authentication configuration
-You will only need to update the credentials.env file with you your aws credentials(or other cloud provider).
+You will only need to update the credentials.env file with you your aws/azure credentials(or other cloud provider).

 Update the ONLY the following fields in the file  /mongodb-fle-queryable-aws-azure-gcp/kms-setup/credentials.env.
 DONT USE QOUTES, just = string